numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 Remark that while not explicitly denoted, the average runtime depends on the target and more precisely on a precision.
 It also depends strongly on the termination criterion of the algorithm.

+..
+Anne: Maybe it's not clear that we compute ERT by having RT of different
+..
+Anne: instances associated to the same precision (though it is kind of said)